 The Thinclient file exchange feature allows you to download files from your EVE Server over an HTTP/HTTPS session to your client PC.
 Examples below will show you how to download exported lab files.
 This feature is not restricted to just lab files or Wireshark captures.
 It can be used to download or upload any miscellaneous files you may need.

-Example: HTML5 Desktop console: We want to export our EVE lab and download it to our client PC over HTML5.
+Example: HTML5 console to server-gui Docker node: We want to export our test.txt file and download it to our client PC over HTML5.